Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

 \subsection{Sequence Hypergraph Construction}

-In order to learn the similarity of sequences for sequence classification, we need to define the relationship between sequences and also between subsequences within each sequence.
-For this goal, we construct a hypergraph that captures the higher-order similarity of the sequences.
+In order to capture the similarity between sequences, we define the relationship between sequences based on common subsequences within each sequence.
+We represent this relationship as a hypergraph that captures the higher-order similarity of the sequences.
 First, we decompose the sequences into a set of subsequences as the important patterns of the sequences.
-Then, we represent this set of subsequences as the nodes of the hypergraph and each sequence including a set of subsequences is a hyperedge.
+Then, we represent this set of subsequences as the nodes of the hypergraph, and each sequence including a set of subsequences is a hyperedge.
 Each hyperedge may connect with other hyperedges through some shared nodes as subsequences.
 Thus, this constructed hypergraph defines a higher-level connection of sequences and subsequences and helps to capture the complex similarities between the sequences.
 Moreover, this hypergraph setting ensures a better robust representation of sequences with a GNN model having a message-passing mechanism not only limited to two nodes but rather between the arbitrary number of nodes and also between edges through nodes.
-The steps of hypergraph construction are shown in Algorithm 1.
+The steps of hypergraph construction are shown in Algorithm~\ref{algorithm:1}.